christopheryoung/chrisyoung/site/prose/blog/posts/2010-02-12_recently_read_why_the_dreyfus_affair_matters.markdown

 ---
 {date: '2010-02-12', explananda: '', title: 'Recently read: Why the Dreyfus Affair
-    Matters'}
+	Matters', tags: book_reviews}

 ---
 <strong>Louis Begley. <em>Why the Dreyfus Affair Matters</em></strong>

 Alfred Dreyfus, a captain in the French army, was accused in 1894 of selling secrets to a German military attach&#233;.
 A note had been discovered indicating that <em>someone</em> was selling secrets to the attach&#233;.
 The note was real; just about everything else that became associated with the case was not.
 The only actual evidence brought against Dreyfus was the claim that the handwriting on the note was his own.
 It was not.
 Dreyfus's first trial, resulting in a conviction, was a travesty involving significant judicial misconduct, in which antisemitism played a crucial role.

 And then things got really bad.
 As evidence identifying the real culprit started to surface and Dreyfus's few supporters rallied against an obviously bad decision, Dreyfus's superiors dug themselves into a deeper and deeper hole.
 As the 1890s wore on, the Dreyfus Affair became bewilderingly complex, with forgeries, suicides, conspiracies, missteps on the part of Dreyfus's supporters, and stunning reversals on both sides.

 The conservative, militarist, antisemitic response to the scandal was essentially to point out that for Dreyfus's supporters to be correct, a deep rot would have to have infected the military, a pillar of French society, and parts of the political establishment.
 Since this was unthinkable, so too was Dreyfus's innocence.
 They were wrong, of course, and it is a mistake that continues to be instructive.